boschresearch/blech-doc/website/content/en/docs/user-manual/declarations.md

 This example is a valid Blech program because two different singleton functions are called.
 This is allowed.
 However the annotation points to the same C function which is obviously a problem.
 While a linter could in principle check for this _particular_ mistake there are many more possibilities to specify bindings to functions which will have conflicting effects when called concurrently.
 It is up to the programmer to know what are the effects of the external functions to be called and to avoid scenarios such as the one above.

+#### Binding strings

+The `binding` part of an annotation
+TODO: mention (again) any piece of code that can be the right hand side of a macro may appear as binding bindings are strings
+TODO (elsewhere): explain Blech strings of which there are single line and multi line ones explain indentation explain escaping